Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Minkowski Distance**: A distance metric that generalizes Euclidean and Manhattan distances.
 Used in **Clustering, KNN, Geometry**.
 - **Minimum Global (Global Minimum)**: The lowest point of the cost function, representing the smallest possible error.
 - **Minimum Local (Local Minimum)**: A low point in the cost function, which is not necessarily the absolute minimum, where the model may become stuck.
+- **MNIST**: is a dataset of images of handwritten digits, commonly used to train and test machine learning models.
 - **Multicollinearity**: A phenomenon where two or more features are strongly correlated, negatively affecting the model.
 - **Multinomial Logistic Regression**: A statistical model that generalizes binary logistic regression for multi-class classification.
 - **Multi-Class Classification**: A problem in which a data point must be assigned to one of **K** available classes.